 Anyone who purchases a property must pay a land transfer tax to the province in which they bought the property if required and it must be paid when the transaction closes.
-Depending on your location, residents might have to pay both provincial and municipal land transfer tax.

 Alberta has some of the lowest land transfer tax requirements in Canada.
 Some provinces provide a first-time home buyers land transfer tax rebate, however there are no rebates in Alberta.
 There are no ways to lower your Alberta land transfer tax directly, but you might be able to reduce the transfer tax slightly by making a larger down payment on your mortgage since the calculation does take your mortgage and down payment into consideration.

 If you are purchasing a commercial property in Alberta, there will be no land transfer tax.
 Keep in mind that there will still be closing costs you will have to consider.